ab604/link-crawler/README.md

 - URL is the URL of the checked link.
 - Status Code is the HTTP status code of the checked link.
-- Status Emoji is a visual indicator of the status code: 💙 for 200 OK, 💔 for 404 broken, 😕 for any other status. -Page Found On is the webpage on which the link occurs.
+- Status Emoji is a visual indicator of the status code: 💙 for 200 OK, 💔 for 404 broken, 😕 for any other status.
+- Page Found On is the webpage on which the link occurs.

 The table can be filtered using the search box and either the filtered or unfiltered data can be downloaded as a CSV file.